ACT Government Domestic and Family Violence Training Strategy

 - The ACT Government Domestic and Family Violence Training Strategy is a continuing strategy.

 - The build of capability through the Training Strategy is intended to extend beyond ACT Government employees to the non-government sector and community partners.
 The ACT Government will develop an approach to support the non-government sector to engage in similar training.

 - The ACT Government has engaged the Gendered Violence Research Network, University of New South Wales to develop an evaluation framework for the Training Strategy.

 What difference will we make?

 The intended outcome of the ACT Government Domestic and Family Violence Training Strategy is to achieve a shared understanding of what constitutes domestic and family violence.
 Beginning with the ACT public service, the Strategy will build up staff capability how to recognise, respond and refer those impacted by domestic and family violence.

 The draft Common Risk Assessment and Management Framework (see Domestic and Family Violence Risk Assessment and Management Framework) has been embedded in the specific training for frontline workers.
-With a shared understanding and approach to responding and managing risk, people at risk of domestic and family violence will be provided with earlier opportunities to seek support and safety.
+With a common language, and a shared understanding and approach to responding and managing risk, people at risk of domestic and family violence will be provided with earlier opportunities to seek support and safety.
 General screening questions ensure all community members have an opportunity to seek support.

 Building awareness and capability across both government and non-government sectors means more people will have the knowledge and skills to assist people experiencing domestic and family violence across our community, including colleagues, family, and friends, not just clients.
 The Strategy is also intended to improve understanding of the gendered nature of domestic and family violence and gender inequality as a driver of domestic and family violence.
 The training unpacks the concept and impacts of coercive control as a common form of domestic and family violence, reflecting national and international conversations in DFV legislation and education.